Eunice25-ade/Pizza_Sales_Analysis/README.md

 # Pizza Sales Analysis

-- This analysis on pizza sales to uncover the actionable insights and improve inventory management to enhance marketting strategies for pizza.
+- This analysis is on pizza sales to uncover the actionable insights and improve inventory management to enhance marketting strategies for pizza.

 ## Table of content
 - [Project_Overview](#project-overview)